HaseebullahMiakhil/HaseebullahMiakhil/README.md

 # Hi there 👋, I'm Haseebullah Miakhil
 ## 👨‍💻 Web Developer

-I'm a passionate web developer with a strong focus on frontend development.
+I'm a passionate web developer with a strong focus on front-end development.
 I have experience in building responsive and user-friendly web applications that provide an excellent user experience across different devices and platforms.
 I enjoy taking on new projects and challenges, constantly seeking opportunities to learn and grow my skills.
 With a keen eye for design and a deep understanding of web technologies, I strive to create visually appealing and highly functional websites.
 I'm dedicated to delivering high-quality code and ensuring that the websites I develop are optimized for performance and maintainability.
 Let's collaborate and bring your ideas to life!

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=HaseebullahMiakhil&label=Profile%20views&color=0e75b6&style=flat" alt="HaseebullahMiakhil" /> </p>